knative/serving/docs/runtime-contract.md

 | `/tmp`     | MUST be Read-write.<p>SHOULD be backed by tmpfs if disk load is a concern.                                                                                       |
 | `/var/log` | MUST be a directory with write permissions for logs storage.
 Implementations MAY permit the creation of additional subdirectories and log rotation and renaming. |

-In addition, the following constraints are specified for the overridden files
-indicated:
+To enable DNS resolution, the following files might be overwritten at runtime:

 | File               | Description                                                                                                                                                          |
 | ------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- |